Oldman River valley parks system: Parks

 Pavan Park and Cottonwood Park are in the river valley, but are separated from the rest of the system.

 Amenities

 The park system contains campgrounds, playgrounds, eating areas and several kilometres of cyclist/pedestrian trails, including part of the Coal Banks Trail system.
 Well-known attractions in the system include Fort Whoop-Up, Helen Schuler Nature Centre and the High Level Bridge.
 A golf course is adjacent to Elizabeth Hall Wetlands.

 Wildlife

 Various wildlife live in the park system, including deer, hawks, owls, rabbits, snakes, fox, coyotes, badgers, porcupines, pelicans, beavers, muskrats, ground squirrels and cranes.

 Vegetation

 Tree species native to the Old Man River valley are Populus deltoides, Populus balsamifera and Populus angustifolia.
 These three species interbreed, producing a very diverse forest with varying leaf shapes and branch patterns.
-In fact, this area is the only place in the world where three poplar species hybridize.
+Southern Alberta is the only area where these three specific poplar species are known to hybridize.

 History

 People began to settle in the river valley in the late 19th century, and by 1884, the population was about 250.
 The next year, many of the families had moved to the prairie level, with more leaving after serious floods in 1902 and 1908.
 The area was subdivided in 1912, and 83 families settled in the community, which was called Riverside, by the early 1950s.
 After a serious flood in 1953, Lethbridge City Council moved all the families out of the valley and designated it as parkland recreation.

 Indian Battle Park had been created by 1960, and the Lethbridge Nature Reserve was established near Indian Battle Park in the mid-1970s.
 The Lethbridge Naturalists Society and Public School Board built a nature centre in 1980, which was formally opened in 1982 as the Helen Schuler Coulee Centre.
 This name was changed to the Helen Schuler Nature Centre in 2009.